High-risk · Article 6 · Annex III

 EU AI Act: First Comprehensive AI Regulatory Framework

 The EU AI Act is the first comprehensive global regulatory framework for AI.
 It addresses risks and promotes trustworthy AI in Europe.
-The risk-based approach distinguishes four risk levels, prohibits certain practices, and imposes strict requirements for high-risk systems.
-The regulation entered into force on 1 August 2024 and will be fully applicable in two years.
+The Act classifies AI systems into four risk levels, prohibits certain practices, and imposes strict requirements for high-risk applications.
+Implementation proceeds gradually starting in 2025.

 Source: European Commission / DG CONNECT